Hotmoka/hotmoka/tutorial/Takamaka.md

 $ exit
 ```

-The `screen` command will allow us to exit the remote shell and leave the `java` process running in the
+The `screen` command allows us to exit the remote shell and leave the `java` process running in the background.
-background.

 You can verify that the EC2 server is accessible from outside if you direct your local browser
 to it and connect to: